 Pain is one of the toughest things to manage with EDS.
 I am in chronic pain.
 Every day, all day, something hurts.
 In fact, most of my body aches most of the time, and some joints are worse than others.
 Lately I’ve been having a lot of knee and shoulder pain.
 Pain that keeps me up at night and means I do have to give in and take medication for it which I hate to do.
 The constant pain is something that the medical field has a hard time relating to and a hard time treating effectively.
 I have a really high pain tolerance as a result of dealing with pain daily.
 My physiotherapist used to remark that she couldn’t believe my pain tolerance with some of the acupuncture treatments she would put me through.
 Having a good support team is essential for someone with EDS.
 In order to try to avoid more joint problems, I have to almost constantly be in physiotherapy treatments, I often see a massage therapist, have a personal trainer and regular exercise, and I have gone through a battery of medical testing.
 I have seen more doctors and medical professionals than anyone my age should!

 To look at me, you’d never know there was a problem.
 EDS is mostly an invisible illness.
 It doesn’t make it less real for those who suffer from it.
-Having multiple joint problems and chronic pain, is very challenging.
+Having multiple joint problems and chronic pain is very challenging.
 However, I still make the trek in to attend university, I still manage to look after myself, and our farm chores.
-I still enjoy riding and yes, being tossed off a horse is probably not the best for me, but either is living in bubble-wrap!
-There may come a day when I have to give up some of the things I love, but until then I’m not going to let the “what-if’s” stop me from having fun.
+I still enjoy riding and yes, being tossed off a horse is probably not the best for me, (and I do what I can to avoid it) but either is living in bubble-wrap! :) There may come a day when I have to give up some of the things I love, but until then I’m not going to let the “what-if’s” stop me from having fun.

 Today is Rare Disease Day and if you’re interested in learning more about Ehlers-Danlos Syndrome, I would encourage you to check out some of these links: